The 20 Best Drug Induced Dyskinesia Doctors Near Me in Maryland, US

 English

-Heather Riordan is a Pediatric Neurologist in Baltimore, Maryland.
+Heather Riordan is a Pediatric Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Riordan is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Cerebral Palsy, Focal Dystonia, Transient Tic Disorder, Spastic Diplegia Infantile Type, and Rhizotomy.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Cerebral Palsy, Focal Dystonia, Transient Tic Disorder, Spastic Diplegia Infantile Type, and Rhizotomy.
+Dr. Riordan is board certified in American Board Of Psychiatry And Neurology.

 What is the definition of Drug Induced Dyskinesia?